NWA Hollywood Wrestling: History

-In its last years, the promotion obtained a legacy of sorts by being the first recipient of the Wrestling Observer Newsletter award for Most Disgusting Promotional Tactic.
+In 1981, the promotion obtained a legacy of sorts by being the first recipient of the Wrestling Observer Newsletter award for Most Disgusting Promotional Tactic.
 This tactic involved the push of Tony Hernandez, who had previously wrestled in the Arizona territory as "Frankenstein", a crazed man who believed himself to be Frankenstein's monster and even wore a rubber mask depicting the creature.
 LeBell chose instead to push him as "The Monster", who was billed as legitimately being made in a laboratory, and use him as a top heel.
-After being defeated by Andre the Giant (who was reportedly unimpressed by the act and decided to stiff Hernandez), the Monster was unmasked - despite the mask being intended to be his real face - and turned into a child-friendly babyface.
+After being defeated by André the Giant (who was reportedly unimpressed by the act and decided to stiff Hernandez), the Monster was unmasked - despite the mask being intended to be his real face - and turned into a child-friendly babyface.
 This entire arc was seen as insulting by hardcore fans.

-NWA Hollywood Wrestling continued to operate until folding on December 26, 1982.
-In March 1983, the World Wrestling Federation began promoting shows in its former territory.
+NWA Hollywood Wrestling continued to operate until December 1982.
+Mike LeBell sold his interest in the territory to the World Wrestling Federation, which in March 1983, began promoting shows in its former territory.